hjson/gulp-hjson/README.md

 Hjson plugin for gulp, converts from and to JSON.

 [Hjson](http://hjson.org), the Human JSON.
-A configuration file format that caters to humans and helps reduce the errors they make.
+A configuration file format for humans.
+Relaxed syntax, fewer mistakes, more comments.

-It supports `#`, `//` and `/**/` style comments as well as avoiding trailing/missing comma and other mistakes.
 For details and syntax see [hjson.org](http://hjson.org).

 ## Usage